Page to be developed; ideas and comments are welcome.

 Here we will try to follow the debates, and, in time, to draw some conclusions.

-However, the extra-economic fact that the world is round does give a limit to capitalist expansion, about which the later Anton Pannekoek wrote:
+However, the extra-economic fact that the world is round does give a limit to capitalist expansion, about which the later Anton Pannekoek, without refering to her, after having criticised her, wrote:

 “But the earth is a globe, of limited extent.
 The discovery of its finite size accompanied the rise of capitalism four centuries ago, the realization of its finite size now marks the end of capitalism.”